microsoft/aed-go-learn-content/write-test-program/includes/3-project-core.md

 ok      github.com/msft/bank    0.197s
 ```

-**NOTE:** *From now on, we'll write one test case, but you should write a test for every functionality you add to your programs, like in this case, the error handling logic.*
+**NOTE:** *From here on, we'll write one test case for each method, but you should write as many tests as you feel comfortable with to your programs covering both expected and unexpected scenarios.
+For example, in this case, the error handling logic is tested.*

 ## Implement the withdraw method